af5al/movie-recommendor-system/README.md

 Usage of Movie recommendor system

 - you will get 5 similar movies from imdb with searched movie
-- using bag-of-words algorithm of similarity calculation
+- used 'bag-of-words' algorithm of similarity calculation (cosine similarity as it is large data set)
 - used streamlit for run the app

 - command:-  'streamlit run app.py'